sloki-project/sloki/README.md

 [LokiJS](http://lokijs.org/) is a document oriented database written in javascript, published under MIT License.
 Its purpose is to store javascript objects as documents in a nosql fashion and retrieve them with a similar mechanism.

 LokiJS-Server is a transport adapter using [JSONRPC](https://www.jsonrpc.org/) protocol.
-It *will* support TCP/TLS/HTTP/HTTPS
+It *will* support TCP/TLS/HTTP/HTTPS.

+It address to the lack of by-design **scalability** of LokyJS.

 ```
                                   JSONRPC (jayson)